- Conduct market research

 - Monitor and review

 Market research is a key part of developing your market strategy.
 It is about collecting information that provides an insight into your customers thinking, buying patterns, and location.
-In addition, market research can also assist you to monitor market trends and keep an eye on what your competition is doing.
+In addition, market research can also assist you to undertake an initial sales forecast, monitor market trends and keep an eye on what your competition is doing.

 Learn more about market research.